aftermathew/prezto/README.md

 -----

 Prezto has many features disabled by default.
-Read the source code and accompanying README files to learn of what is available.
+Read the source code and accompanying README files to find out what is available.

 ### Modules